Diabetes Support Services

 For more information, please contact us at 626-218-2251.

 Diabetes Education Program

 Research clearly shows that complications of diabetes can, in many cases, be prevented if proper education and treatment are given soon after diagnosis.
-For this reason, City of Hope's Department of Clinical Diabetes, Endocrinology & Metabolism is dedicated to educating and helping people with diabetes manage and take control of their disease.
+For this reason, City of Hope's Department of Diabetes, Endocrinology & Metabolism is dedicated to educating and helping people with diabetes manage and take control of their disease.
 The adult Diabetes Education Program is accredited by the American Diabetes Association.
 Participants learn:

 - Proper diet, exercise and lifestyle changes to help manage diabetes

 - Latest advances in diabetes research and treatment

 - Information to gain a better understanding of the disease, empowering each person to take control of their disease by learning self-management skills